-Whenever One-Click Deployment is not able to locate your existing production environment's database, it will offers you the option to specify the location of the current production database location.
+Whenever One-Click Deployment is not able to locate your existing production environment's database, it offers you the option to specify the location of the current production database location.
 This is useful if the environment was moved.

 The entered location for the database must correspond to the actual Production database location (Bizagi will validate that this target database is consistent to the expected environment and current state).

 •Existing cases in the Production environment are kept consistently in that environment, and take changes as defined in the Development version, either through new Process versions or changes in the current Process version.

 For further information about handling Process versions for major and minor changes, refer to Continuous improvement and development after a deployment.